Skip to Content

 And then there is the fact that if I have one extra plant, I can’t just let it go to waste.
 After unsuccessfully trying to give it away to friends and family, I will always find an extra space for it in the garden.

 It may get squeezed into our raised row garden.
-Or I may find an extra spot for it in our 5 Gallon Bucket Garden or even in a random flower bed.
-And this is the reason that we end up with so many jalapeños towards the end of garden season.
+Or I may find an extra spot for in our 5 Gallon Bucket Garden or in a random flower bed.
+And this is the exact reason that we end up with so many jalapeños towards the end of garden season.

 How To Use Jalapeno Peppers